Roger-Parkinson-EHP/dev-experience/README.md

 ## Contributing

+**All changes happen via Pull Request.** No exceptions.

-1. Create a branch
+1. Create a branch from `production`
 2. Make changes
 3. Open a PR
-4. Get approval (CODEOWNERS enforced)
+4. Get approval from [CODEOWNERS](.github/CODEOWNERS) (includes @jonsyrose for key files)
+5. Merge after approval

+See [CONTRIBUTING.md](CONTRIBUTING.md) for full guidelines.

 This repository is the foundation.
-Treat changes seriously.
+Changes are reviewed by leadership because they affect everyone.

 ---